-The art and fashion worlds are increasingly overlapping, as designers become patrons, shops become gallery spaces and art becomes fashion’s new marketing tool.
+The art and fashion worlds are increasingly overlapping, as designers become patrons, shops become gallery spaces and art becomes fashion’s new marketing tool thanks to some cash advances techniques.
 By Alice Rawsthorn

 Back in the early Eighties when Tom Ford was a part-time student and actor kicking around New York and Los Angeles, he’d scour flea markets and thrift stores for furniture by Charles and Ray Eames, and other mid-century modernists.
 “I found my first Eames pieces, a couple of ply chairs, at garage sales in LA,” he recalls.
 “Their work wasn’t coveted then, and certainly didn’t come up at auction — not that I’d have been able to afford it anyway.”